kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 In this case, the `=` operation mutates the index of the LHS, in this case the first index of the object bound by the `x` label.

-Mutation can also occur when the `obj.field` syntax is in the LHS.
+Mutation can also occur when the LHS is of the form `obj.field`.
+In this case, only the `field` is reassigned but the `obj` is mutated.

 ```julia
 julia> mutable struct Book